nasa/isaac/dense_map/geometry_mapper/readme.md

       numbers are at 1/4th of the full resolution and will be adjusted for the actual input image dimensions.
 Use a list in quotes.
 The default is "sci_cam,1250,1000 nav_cam,1100,776 haz_cam,210,160".
-    --haz_cam_points_topic: The haz cam point cloud topic in the bag file.
+    --haz_cam_points_topic: The depth point cloud topic in the bag file.
     --start: How many seconds into the bag to start processing the data.
     --duration: For how many seconds to do the processing.
     --sampling_spacing_seconds: How frequently to sample the sci and haz